-Space to Imagine, Room for Everyone goes behind Singapore’s carefully planned infrastructure and its modern cityscape to put the spotlight on the people and their creative actions in forging new identities, connections to place and social bonds.
-The Singapore Pavilion presents a selection of works in three segments: People and their Homes, People working the Land and People engaging the City.
+Space to Imagine, Room for Everyone goes behind Singapore’s carefully planned infrastructure and its modern cityscape to spotlight the people and their creative actions in forging new identities, connections to place, and social bonds.
+The Singapore Pavilion presents a selection of works in three segments: People and their Homes, People working the Land, and People engaging the City.

-Through actions, guided and spontaneous, initiated by individuals, establishments and groups, we are witnessing active participation of our citizens: stepping out, taking actions, owning and adopting their environments.
+Through actions, guided and spontaneous, initiated by individuals, establishments, and groups, we witness active participation of our citizens: stepping out, taking actions, owning, and adopting their environments.
 They have also heightened the role of design advocacy and participation, both real and imagined, at various scales and levels in schemes of future renewals, intensified in-fills of left-over spaces, in the narrow confines of domestic spaces.

-In two broad themes (archetypal terrains), at every scale, in the boundary between the private and public realms, actions like participation, contestations, activations, appropriations, transgressions and occupations are enacted.
-All these happen in the building and urban fabric – on the grounds, in the void decks in the private abodes of our housing estates, and in our public spaces.
+In two broad themes (archetypal terrains), at every scale, in the boundary between the private and public realms, actions like participation, contestations, activations, appropriations, transgressions, and occupations are enacted.
+All these happen in the building and urban fabric – on the grounds, in the void decks in our housing estates’ private abodes and our public spaces.

-In a battery of actions on these terrains, we forge through design a new society built on the gains of the previous more austere generation.
-In pushing against this front, in turning Singapore inside out, we move beyond from being productive and technocratic, to be creative and egalitarian.
-Thus, these “battles” at the front is a poignant visual account of our human capacity building, in looking at the past with new eyes and broadly, and in our attempts to humanise the environments of Singapore.
+In a battery of actions on these terrains, we forge through design a new society built on the previous more austere generation’s gains.
+In pushing against this front, we move beyond from being productive and technocratic to be creative and egalitarian in turning Singapore inside out.
+Thus, these “battles” at the front are a poignant visual account of our human capacity building, looking at the past with new eyes and broadly, and in our attempts to humanize Singapore’s environments.